telefonicaid/perseo-fe/documentation/plain_rules.md

     }
 ```

-The field `parameters` include a field `to` with the number to send the message to.
+The field `parameters` include a field `to` with the number, or numbers separated by whiestpace charaters, to send the
+message to.

 The `template` and `to` fields perform [attribute substitution](#string-substitution-syntax).